Workplace Model for Health Promotion and Disease Prevention

-Presents information on key characteristics of workplace wellness initiatives and programs, including the role of incentives; their impact on health and costs; and facilitators for success.
+Presents the key characteristics of workplace wellness initiatives and programs, including the role of incentives and their impact on health and costs, and the facilitators for success.

 Author(s): Mattke, S., Liu, H., Caloyeras, J.P., Huang, C.Y., Van Busum, K.R., Khodyakov, D., & Shier, V.

 Organization(s): RAND Corporation